-- Consistency: we will apply consistent methods and procedures for evaluation across investments and use consistent criteria and assumptions in evaluating significance and relevance through the application of our Green Investment Handbook.
-Any data collected and reported should also be capable, so far as practicable, of being meaningfully aggregated and compared. - Proportionality: we will take a proportionate approach, focusing our assessment on those components of green impact that are material to the outcome and acknowledging that in most cases precise measurement is not possible.
+- Consistency: we will apply consistent methods and procedures for evaluation across relevant green investments and use consistent criteria and assumptions in our assessments insofar as possible, noting that different sector/ technology types, investment approaches (e.g. fund structuring vs. asset-level investments) and capital markets (e.g. equity investments vs. loans) may require different approaches. - Proportionality: we will take a proportionate approach, focusing our assessment on those components of green impact that are material to the outcome and acknowledging that in most cases precise measurement is not possible.
 Accordingly, we may decide that assessment of certain aspects of green impact is not appropriate where this is of little or no material value to the overall assessment or may be difficult or uneconomical to achieve.

 - Completeness: we will assess (subject to the above) all relevant information reasonably available, with the aim of ensuring that there are no material omissions from the data and information that would substantively influence our assessment and decision having regard to the asset performance over time and other external factors. - Transparency: we will require clear and sufficient information to be provided to us, so that a robust assessment can be made.
-We expect specific exclusions or inclusions of information to be clearly identified and assumptions explained, and appropriate references to be provided for both data and assumptions. - Accuracy: we will, so far as practicable, aim to reduce uncertainties with respect to environmental measurements, estimates or calculations, subject to the principle of Proportionality, and to use measurement and estimation methods that avoid bias, but acknowledging that in most cases precise measurement is not possible. - Prudence: we will use realistic assumptions, values and appropriate procedures when estimating the green impact of investments as part of the risk assessment process.
+We expect specific exclusions or inclusions of information to be clearly identified and assumptions explained, and appropriate references to be provided for both data and assumptions. - Accuracy: we will, so far as practicable, aim to reduce uncertainties with respect to environmental measurements, estimates or calculations, subject to the principle of Proportionality, and to use measurement and estimation methods that avoid bias, but acknowledging that in most cases precise measurement is not possible. - Prudence: we will use realistic assumptions, values and appropriate procedures when estimating the green impact of relevant green investments as part of the risk assessment process.
 To the extent that it is reasonable and prudent to do so, we will seek to rely on existing reports produced to meet the requirements of other parties and will seek to avoid unnecessary duplication.